apnadkarni/tcl-build-extension/README.md

 # Usage

-The `TCLINSTALLDIR` environment variable should be set to the Tcl installation directory before calling this action.
+The `TCLGA_INSTALL` environment variable should be set to the Tcl installation directory before calling this action.
 If the [tcl-setup](https://github.com/apnadkarni/tcl-setup) action is used to set up the Tcl environment, this is automatically done